2022 World Cup Qualifiers: India dealt injury blow as Amarjit Singh ruled out of Qatar, Oman clashes | Goal.com

 2022 World Cup Qualifiers: India dealt injury blow as Amarjit Singh ruled out of Qatar, Oman clashes

-India's preparations for the upcoming 2022 World Cup qualifiers have been jolted after young midfielder Amarjit Singh Kiyam suffered a hand injury, Goal can confirm.
+India's preparations for the upcoming 2022 World Cup qualifiers have been jolted after young midfielder Amarjit Singh Kiyam suffered a hand injury.

 Amarjit, who in very short time, had already cemented his place in new coach Igor Stimac's plans but will have to sit out two crucial games in the second round of the World Cup qualifiers.